dbpunk-labs/db3/README.md

 3. **Crypto Native Data Ownership**

-    In the decentralized network, only the private key owners can update their data and they can keep privacy by encrypting their data with the public key
+    We proposed [the document level ownership](https://github.com/dbpunk-labs/db3/issues/271) and every document has its owner and only the owner which holds the private key can update/delete the document. and the db3 network can generate the proofs and provide signatures to prove the membership(db3 has the specific document) and ownership

 4. **On-chain Programmable**